aesterostudios/Austrian-Salary-Calculator/README.md

 The application is fully bilingual (English/German) and optimized for desktop and mobile use.

-✅ **Updated for 2026:** All tax brackets, credits, and regulations reflect the official 2026 Austrian tax law (BGBl II 191/2025).
+✅ **Updated for 2026:** All tax brackets, credits, and regulations reflect the official 2026 Austrian tax law.

 ## Features